Goal: Enhance Virginia’s business climate for entrepreneurs and high-growth technology enterprises.

 Fast Growing Firms

 The presence and growth of dynamic firms is a key measure of business dynamism.
-Inc. Magazine’s 2016 list of 5000 privately-held fast growing companies included 328 Virginia firms, up substantially from 284 in 2014.
-Among U.S. states, Virginia had the highest number of fast growing firms on a population-adjusted basis for 2015 (the latest year for which population data is available).
-Virginia had 32.9 firms per one million residents compared to less than half that amount (15.4) for the U.S. Among benchmark states, Massachusetts was the closest, with 23.7 fast growing firms per million residents.
+Inc. Magazine’s 2016 list of 5000 privately-held fast growing companies included 328 Virginia firms, up substantially from 276 in 2015.
+Among U.S. states, Virginia had the highest number of fast growing firms on a population-adjusted basis for 2016.
+Virginia had 39.0 firms per one million residents compared to less than half that amount (15.5) for the U.S. Among benchmark states, Massachusetts was the closest, with 21.9 fast growing firms per million residents.

 Broadband availability measures the speed and transmission capabilities of the state’s telecommunications infrastructure.
 As more data, knowledge, and market activity migrate online, it is vitally important for businesses and residents to have access to the best available capabilities and tools for accessing and sharing information for education, commerce, healthcare, and an array of other sectors.